 Each individual renal tubule and its glomerulus is a unit (nephron).

-The size of the kidneys in various species is determined largely by the number of nephrons they contain.
+The size of the kidneys is determined by the number of nephrons they contain.

 Each kidney in the human contains about 1 million nephrons, each capable of forming urine.

 The kidney cannot regenerate new nephrons.
 Therefore, with renal injury, disease, or normal aging, there is a gradual decrease in nephron number.